jayheiland/CE_Senior_Project/README.md

 this project consist of a software application, synthesizer modules, and the software and hardware interfaces between them.
-On Demo Day we were able to show off the most important and core parts of our project, which could be scaled to a much larger product.
+On Demo Day we were able to show off the most important and core parts of our project.

 ## Project Structure
  - "app src" contains the source files for the supporting desktop app.